aligokcek1/aligokcek1/README.md

 - 📫 How to reach me **aligokcek1@gmail.com**
 - 🌍  I live in Istanbul/Turkey
 - 🤿 I love scuba diving and freediving
+- :dancer: Dancer for more than one year
 - 👨‍💻 Beside the languages under this page, I am also well familiar with logic programming(prolog), functional programming(racket/scheme), and HDL(Verilog)
 - 🌐⛓️ I am interested in blockchain technology.
 I have knowledge(4+ years) in using and testing many different dapps on web3, and currently i'am taking blockchain developer courses online to improve myself on developing Ethereum smart contracts with Solidity.